nilsmango/project7III/content/water/_index.md

 - Export your stats as a map, image, video or sticker overlay
 - [Foiling map of the world](/foildata/map): discover and add foil spots and downwind runs
 - View all your past sessions on one map, sorted by year
-- No subscription traps: Unlock premium features with a one-time payment
+- No subscription required: Unlock premium features with a one-time lifetime payment
 - Simple and beautiful design
 - Cool water sport sticker pack
 - Your workout data stays on your device.
 You're the customer, not the product